Is volunteering as a therapy team with Human-Animal Bond in Colorado right for you?

 Attend a group obedience class in the community

-Watch two HABIC information sessions online and complete a volunteer application
+Watch two HABIC information sessions videos and complete a volunteer application

 All prospective HABIC volunteers must watch two HABIC information session videos, and complete an application.
 The videos will allow you to learn more about HABIC, understand what our teams do, find out where our teams volunteer, and get your questions answered!
 Get started watching the Volunteer Information Sessions.